-Water and R&D at EDF LUC TABARY. in charge of water coordination at EDF Hydro What are the challenges of water management?
-0 Water is a naturally variable R resource!
-It can fluctuate Ш. by 30% to 40%, upwards or downwards, from one year to R another.
-Over the long term, 0 - in mainland France, it is above ≥ all the distribution of rainfall - that is changing, with longer. ⊲ drier summers.
+LUC TABARY, in charge of water coordination at EDF Hydro WORD FROM of water management?
+Water is a naturally variable resource!
+It can fluctuate by 30% to 40%, upwards or downwards, from one year to another.
+Over the long term, in mainland France, it is above all the distribution of rainfall What are the challenges another.
+Over the long term, in mainland France, it is above all the distribution of rainfall that is changing, with longer, drier summers.
 As a result, the issue of multiple uses and water sharing is becoming increasingly important.
-A water plan that meets the challenges In response to the French government's 2023 "Action Plan for resilient and concerted water management", EDF's Nuclear and Thermal Fleet Division has drawn up its own "water plan".
-Its aim is to contribute to reduced water consumption on a national scale through a series of measures.
-These focus on several areas: better metering and reduced withdrawal and consumption of freshwater, protection of water quality, and use of Group R&D to develop innovative processes.
-Link to the water plan 30 to 40% Freshwater availability can vary by 30% to 40% from one year to another How do you deal with crises like that in 2022?
-Forward planning is part of our iob.
+How do you deal with crises like that in 2022?

+Forward planning is part of our job.
 The Group has a dedicated engineering department and advanced hydrometeorological forecasting models.
-Every year from March to November, I lead a water management group that brings together the Group's various business lines and our representatives in the catchment areas to share information on the situation and forecast the next stage of the low-water period, to climate change. taking into account the external context (alert level triggered locally by the authorities, needs for multiple uses, possible pressure on production, etc.).
-Beyond operational management, it should also be noted that EDF is working with other public research bodies (INRAE, Météo-France, etc.) on the national Explore 2 project, which is studying changes in water resources between now and 2100 and their sensitivity
+Every year from March to November, I lead a water management group that brings together the Group's various business lines and our representatives in the catchment areas to share information on the situation and forecast the next stage of the low-water period, taking into account the external context (alert level triggered locally by the authorities, needs for multiple uses, possible pressure on production, etc.).
+Beyond operational management, it should also be noted that EDF is working with other public research bodies (INRAE, Météo-France, etc.) on the national Explore 2 project, which is studying changes in water resources between now and 2100 and their sensitivity to climate change.